Higher education in the United States

-"a rite of passage" to which the American Dream is deeply embedded.
-In 2021, US student loan debt amounted to more than $1.7 trillion.

-The US higher education system is also unique in its investment in highly competitive NCAA sports, particularly in American football and basketball, with large sports stadiums and arenas adorning its campuses.
+Strong research funding helped elite American universities dominate global rankings in the early 21st century, making them attractive to international students, professors and researchers.
+Higher education in the U.S. is also unique in its investment in highly competitive NCAA sports, particularly in American football and basketball, with large sports stadiums and arenas adorning its campuses and bringing in billions in revenue.

 History

 Colonial era to 19th century

-Religious denominations established early colleges in order to train ministers.
+Religious denominations established early colleges in order to train white, male ministers.
 Between 1636 and 1776, nine colleges were chartered in Colonial America; today, these institutions are known as the colonial colleges.
 According to historian John Thelin, most instructors at these institutions were lowly paid 'tutors'.
 As objects of the slavocracy, African slaves and their descendants also served as free labor for more than a century and a half.

+Besides slavery, violence-backed cession was an aspect of higher education growth.
+This involved more than 200 indigenous nations, nearly 160 treaties and the appropriation of 11 million acres of land.

-Protestants and Catholics opened over hundreds of small denominational colleges in the 19th century.
-In 1899 they enrolled 46 percent of all U.S. undergraduates.
+Protestants and Catholics opened hundreds of small denominational colleges in the 19th century.
+In 1899 they enrolled 46 percent of all US undergraduates.
 Many closed or merged but in 1905 there were over 500 in operation.
 Catholics opened several women's colleges in the early 20th century.
 Schools were small, with a limited undergraduate curriculum based on the liberal arts.
 Students were drilled in Greek, Latin, geometry, ancient history, logic, ethics and rhetoric, with few discussions and no lab sessions.
 Originality and creativity were not prized, but exact repetition was rewarded.
 College presidents typically enforced strict discipline, and upperclassman enjoyed hazing freshman.
 Many students were younger than 17, and most colleges also operated a preparatory school.
 There were no organized sports, or Greek-letter fraternities, but literary societies were active.
 Tuition was low and scholarships were few.
 Many of their students were sons of clergymen; most planned professional careers as ministers, lawyers or teachers.

 The nation's small colleges helped young men make the transition from rural farms to complex urban occupations.
 These schools promoted upward mobility by preparing ministers and providing towns with a core of community leaders.
 Elite colleges became increasingly exclusive and contributed little upward social mobility.
 By concentrating on ministers and the offspring of wealthy families, elite Eastern colleges such as Harvard, Columbia, and Princeton played a role in the formation of a Northeastern elite.

 In some areas, public institutions of higher education were slow to take hold.
 For instance, although there was general support for expanding access to higher education through public institutions, private colleges and universities successfully hindered the establishment of a public university in Boston, Massachusetts until the 1860s.
 The competition between private and public institutions shaped the development of the mixed public-private character of higher education in the United States.